stellajiangggg/Project-Ai/README.md

 - Water pixels (Cluster 0) formed a dense, compact region in feature space
 - Vegetation and land clusters were more dispersed and variable
 - This supports the idea that water features are more spectrally uniform than vegetated areas
+### UMAP (Uniform Manifold Approximation and Projection)

+In addition to PCA, we applied UMAP to the same standardized feature stack to better capture **nonlinear structure** in the data.
+UMAP preserves local relationships, making it particularly effective for understanding how similar or dissimilar clusters are in the high-dimensional space.

+The UMAP projection revealed:

+- Water-dominant pixels (Cluster 0) formed a large, tight group, confirming strong internal consistency in spectral properties.
+- Vegetated clusters (e.g. Cluster 2) were more scattered and intermixed, reflecting natural spectral variability in land cover.
+- The unusual "swirl" shape in the UMAP plot is typical of nonlinear embedding methods and **does not imply geographic layout**, but rather topological similarity.
+- UMAP helps visually confirm that our unsupervised K-Means model learned meaningful structure in the dataset without requiring labels.

+These projections provide a qualitative validation that water and land features occupy separable regions in the feature space — justifying both the choice of input bands and the effectiveness of clustering.

 ### 4.5 Visual Comparison of Methods
 ```